How to become a Python developer

 What might attract you to the language even more is the fact that its analytical capabilities and its many libraries make it the preferred choice for data science, machine learning, and artificial intelligence.

 Python is even popular among well known companies like Spotify, Netflix, Dropbox, or Google, which means that if you manage to become an excellent python developer, you may one day be destined to a career at one of these organisations.

 Google, for example, has a number of different languages under its belt but enlists Python for when it needs rapid delivery or maintenance.
 Incidently, did you know that Dropbox’s server-side code and desktop client is completely written in Python?

 What does a Python software developer do?

-A Python software developer’s day-to-day job consists of working with analytics and data collection to provide insights to key decision-makers.
-You might also find yourself using Python to perform tasks like web development, web scraping, automation, scripting and data analysis.
+Python developers' day-to-day jobs consist of working with analytics and data collection to provide insights to key decision-makers.
+As a python programmer, you might also find yourself using Python to perform tasks like web development, web scraping, automation, scripting, and data analysis.

 Scripting involves creating small programs that perform repetitive tasks to help data analysts eliminate dull work.
 Python's uses aren't limited to automation tasks, though.
 A developer can also use it to design the framework for new code, build new tools, publish new services and create websites.

 If you already hold a bachelor's or master’s degree in another field and want to pursue a career as a Python software developer, consider a coding boot camp.

 Let's take a closer look at what the computer science degree and the coding boot camp entail.

 The computer science degree